Nobody wants a Virus Infection but with patience, you can fix the problem

 Step 2: Run Windows System Restore

 System Restore: Is a feature that allows you to roll back Windows to a point in time.
 If configured Windows will create automatic rollback points.
 These usually occur when new programs are installed.
 Rolling back removes any programs or changes which has occurred prior to the changes, but leaves your files and data intact.
 Unfortunately, it is not turned on as standard.
 Using this feature also uses additional space on your hard drive.
-How to Geek has written a great article on how to set up, configure and use this feature.
-It can be found HERE.

 Step 3: Restart in Safe Mode